 “We have so many people who want to invest in this country but they have no formal channel to do so.
 We believe that once we have the stock exchange running, it will be a smooth ride for investments into this country.
 We hope to have several profiles with ready statistics to give, which is what listed companies provide to enable easer investments,” Mr Dudde says.

-Investment levels in Somalia are still very low with many investors kept in the dark about which companies they can put money in for the best returns.
-This is coupled by the lack of transparency of Somalia firms- their financial reports are not even made public.
+Investment levels in Somalia are still very low, with net investments accounting for only about eight per cent of GDP, according to 2014 World Bank estimates.
+Potential investors are in the dark about which companies to put money in for best returns.
+Presently, nothing compels companies in Somalia to make their financial reports public.

-The Somali Business Forum is now benchmarking with the Nairobi Stock exchange to understand the dynamics applicable in the Somalia environment as the stock market hope to list her first company this year.
-It is prudent that major companies in the Somalia economy to team up with the forum in setting up a functional stock exchange that has the confidence of the business community.
+SEF is now benchmarking with the Nairobi Securities Exchange (NSE) to understand the dynamics applicable in Somalia as the stock market hopes to list her first company this year.
+The forum would like major companies in Somalia to team up with it in setting up a stock exchange that has the confidence of the business community.

 Companies will need to have existed for at least two years to qualify for listing.
 SEF says start-ups will be carefully considered since they are the ones in greater need for capital.

 “Starting from scratch is not easy, but we want to give venture capitalists a chance in Somalia.
 The idea is to pool in resources and create robust companies that can stand the test of time,” Mr Dudde says.

 Bigger and stronger companies are crucial for achieving the high rates of growth, which is necessary to significantly reduce poverty in the country.
 This will require increased mobilisation of domestic and foreign savings to support higher rates of private sector investment.